ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Related Work

 \section{Related Work}

 The most relevant to our work is the ACPBench dataset \cite{kokel-et-al-aaai2025}, which we build upon.
-ACPBench features 7 core reasoning tasks about planning, testing the ability of language models to make decisions that automated planners make.
-ACPBench introduces the simplest versions of these tasks in the form of boolean and multiple choice questions.
-While creating a simple evaluation setting, this form does not capture the decisions that the automated planners need to make, as these decisions are generative in their nature.
-For instance, automated planners do not check every candidate ground action whether it is applicable in the given state, they generate the set of applicable actions.
-In this work, therefore, we present the generative form of these tasks, requiring producing precisely the answers that automated planners produce and consume.
+It features 7 core reasoning tasks about planning.
+ACPBench does not capture the decisions that the automated planners need to make, as these decisions are generative in their nature.
+In this work, therefore, we present the generative form of these tasks, requiring LLM to produce precisely the answers that automated planners produce and consume.
 Additionally, we present a new task, not considered by previous work, requiring to produce an action that takes us closer to the goal.

-Other notable work in similar direction includes TRAC \cite{he-etal-2023-exploring}, featuring 4 tasks: projection, execution, planning, and goal recognition, as well as PlanBench \cite{valmeekam-et-al-neurips2023}, with $8$ planning tasks including plan generation, reasoning about plan execution, and plan verification.
+Other notable work in similar direction includes Textual Reasoning about Actions and Change (TRAC) \cite{he-et-al-acl-findings2023}, featuring 4 tasks: projection, execution, planning, and goal recognition, as well as PlanBench \cite{valmeekam-et-al-neurips2023}, with $8$ planning tasks including plan generation, reasoning about plan execution, and plan verification.
 Both benchmarks focus on a small number of planning domains (mostly BlocksWorld and variants).
-Both use templates to generate natural language text.
-AutoPlanBench \cite{stein-et-al-arxiv2024} alleviates the dependence on templates, leveraging LLMs to generate these natural language template and therefore were able to scale up the dataset to $12$ domains.
-While scaling the number of domains, they limit their focus to one single task - plan generation.
+Both use templates to generate natural language text; similar to ours.
+AutoPlanBench \cite{stein-et-al-icaps2025} alleviates the dependence on templates, leveraging LLMs to generate these natural language template and hence were able to scale up the dataset to $12$ domains.
+While scaling the number of domains, they limit their focus on planning task including plan and next-action generation.